jdcloudcom/en/mktcontent/产品/product/advantage/Product_Advantage_73.md

 	},
 	{
 		"proGood":"Elastic Scalability",
 		"proName":"The Load Balancer for privatized deployment adopts the overall hardware delivery method.
 The cluster deployment can be subject to elastic expansion according to user’s practical demands.
 It is applicable to demands of scenarios where the workload capacity increases rapidly and services expand quickly.
-Compared to traditional load balancer manufactures, it is more flexible and more expansive.", "proDiff":""
+Compared to traditional Load Balancer manufactures, it is more flexible and more expansive.", "proDiff":""
 	},
 	{